Sonya Butt

-Sonya Esmée Florence Butt MBE (14 May 1924 – 21 December 2014), also known as Sonia d'Artois, code named Blanche, was an agent of the clandestine Special Operations Executive during the Second World War.
+Sonya Juliet Esmée Florence Butt MBE (14 May 1924 – 21 December 2014), also known as Sonia d'Artois, code named Blanche, was an agent of the clandestine Special Operations Executive during the Second World War.
 SOE agents allied themselves with groups resisting the occupation of their countries by Axis powers.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied countries.
 The SOE supplied resistance groups with weapons and equipment parachuted in from England.

 Butt worked as a courier for the Headmaster network of SOE.
 She was the youngest agent of either sex sent by the SOE to work in France.

 Early life

-Sonya Butt was born in Kent on 14 May 1924.
-When war broke out in 1939, she was 15 years old, though by then the family had moved to Woking.
+Sonya Butt was born in Eastchurch, Kent on 14 May 1924.
+Her father, L.A.K.
+Butt had been a member of the Royal Flying Corps and later became a senior officer of the Royal Air Force.
+Her mother was Ada Cordon, a French citizen.
+Ada separated from her husband and she and her two children moved to the south of France when Butt was three years old.
+With the onset of World War II in 1939, the family moved back to England, living in Woking.